LCA-EET/Lichdom/README.md

 - If a Lich dies without an intact phylactery, the character is dead and may be unrevivable.

 **Why make the phylactery a gem instead of a more traditional amulet or crown?**
 - Gems: The Lichdom ritual has improved since previous versions of this mod (pre-1.4).
 Unlike previous versions of this mod, an inventory-held gem called Phylactery is a Lich's phylactery.
-Each phylactery looks alike as of this writing, and a a
+Each phylactery looks alike as of this writing, and mousing over a phylactery is meant to show you whose phylactery it is.

-- Amulets: Edwin's Amulet is normally glued to his neck, and I wanted Liches to be able to use [https://baldursgate.fandom.com/wiki/Amulet_of_Power](Amulets of Power).
+- Amulets: Edwin's Amulet is normally glued to his neck, and I wanted Liches to be able to use [Amulets of Power](https://baldursgate.fandom.com/wiki/Amulet_of_Power).

 - Crown: I like Ioun Stones, and the Crown of the Lich mentioned elsewhere in this document allows anyone to temporarily get most of the effects of Lichdom.